Skip to main content

 What you get

-• Multi-provider model config for Gemini, Vertex AI, and OpenAI-compatible backends
+• Multi-provider models — Gemini, Vertex AI, and OpenAI-compatible APIs

 How the system fits together